Verteiron/SkyBox/doc/vSS_README.md

 Once a container has been turned into a Stash, it can be managed from the SkyBox MCM panel.
 From the MCM you can get info about all the Stashes you can created, as well as do things like roll them back to earlier "versions" of their contents.
 In the future you will be able to do cute tricks like link containers together within a single save, so you can, say, make all your player homes in all your saved games have a box with a single shared storage pool.

 ##Removing a Stash
 You can remove the Stash spell from a container using the MCM.
 This will make it behave like a standard container.
-Any items already in it will remain available in all games that have been saved since the Stash was created.
+Any items already in it will remain available, but no new items will be transferred between games.

 ##How Stashes work (AKA how to avoid losing your items)
 Stashes save their contents any time you close their inventory screen.
 These saves are completely independent from your normal saved games, which can lead to unexpected behavior if you don't understand how it works.